Why Slowing Down Can Improve Your Book Writing Process

 And she didn’t collapse in shame!
 She stayed serene; she said she just wasn’t a fast writer.
 And then she spoke a sentence that changed my life: “If you’re not enjoying something, you’re probably doing it too fast.”

 Ohhhhh.
-Writing should be enjoyable.
+Book writing should be enjoyable.
 And for many of us—IF we can do it without beating ourselves up—slowing down makes the process so much more pleasurable.

 But, more importantly, it makes space for your own deepest self to offer up its juice.
 The enormous pleasure of reading a book where hundreds of tiny details are set up early and pay off in interesting ways later?
 That comes—can only come—from slow writing.
 (At least that’s what I think.
 I hope some of you speedy writers will speak up in the comments and tell me how it works for you.)